conestack/yafowil/README.rst

 **Yet Another Form WIdget Library**.

 YAFOWIL offers html-form creation and modification at runtime.
-Its light-weight and provides an extensible, reusable set of blueprints to build flexible forms.
+It is light-weight and provides an extensible, reusable set of blueprints to build flexible forms.

 YAFOWIL is independent from any web-framework, but easy to use in your web-framework.